 There are many ways to show that you love your country and are proud of your citizenship.
-These include deciding to get inked with a flag tattoo.
-If you are American, or your ancestors come from the USA, then you may want to honor your heritage and display an image of the red, white, and blue flag.
+These include deciding to get inked with an American flag tattoo.
+If you are American or your ancestors come from the USA, you may want to honor your heritage and display an image of the red, white, and blue flag.
 An individual who is this patriotic will undoubtedly like to get tattooed somewhere they can show off and look at every day, and what better spot than on your arm?!

 17. Unique Half Sleeve Tattoo

 When it comes to body art, your creativity is your limit.
 There are many common images that people like to get inked, such as roses and skulls, because of their symbolic value, but you can also make your tattoo more unique by choosing unusual designs.
-Unique tattoos have special meaning to you, but they will also turn heads because it is not something that people see every day.
+Unique tattoos have special meaning to you, but they will also turn heads because they are not something people see daily.
 If you want to make a statement and have a tat that tells your story, consider working with a tattoo artist to find something distinctive and individual.

 18. Cool Half Sleeve Tattoo

-What you consider to be a cool tattoo may differ from what your friend thinks, and that is perfectly fine.
+What you consider a cool tattoo may differ from what your friend thinks, which is perfectly fine.
 The appeal of body art is meaningful to the wearer and inked because of this reason.
-If you are looking to be inspired, consider getting tattooed with unusual designs, such as a Medusa tattoo or a half sleeve that combines multiple elements.
+If you want to be inspired, consider getting tattooed with unusual designs, such as a Medusa tattoo or a half sleeve combining multiple elements.
 Don’t be afraid to go big and bright, using color and detailing, or opt for the more classic approach with strong lines and bold black ink.